apollographql/apollo-server/docs/source/api/apollo-server.md

    Creates the client information that is attached to the traces sent to the Apollo backend.
-The context field is the execution context passed to the resolvers and the extensions field is the field provided in the request's query, operationName, and variables. `ClientInfo` contains fields for `clientName` and `clientVersion`, which can both be optional.
-The default value copies the respective fields from the `extensions`'s `clientInfo` field.
+The context field is the execution context passed to the resolvers and the extensions field corresponds to the same value in the POST body or GET parameters. `ClientInfo` contains fields for `clientName` and `clientVersion`, which are both optional.
+The default generation copies the respective fields from `extensions.clientInfo`.
+If `clientName` or `clientVersion` is not present, the values are set to the empty string.